ai2cm/ace/fme/docs/quickstart.rst

     While inference can be performed without a GPU, it may be very slow.
 If running on a Mac, set the environmental variable ``export FME_USE_MPS=1`` to enable using the `Metal Performance Shaders`_ framework for GPU acceleration.
 Note this backend is not fully featured and it may not work with all inference features or for training.
+It is recommended to use the latest version of torch if using MPS.

 .. _Metal Performance Shaders: https://developer.apple.com/metal/pytorch/